wordswords/dotfiles/README.md

 I have written a few helper scripts in ~/.dotfiles/bin

+### search-ebooks.sh

+This searches my ThinkSation server for epub books according to a wildcard.
+It then displays the results as a sorted list so they can be opened.

 ### `delete-all-docker-content.sh`

 This will clean the local install of all docker containers and images.
 This